leon4rd/test/README.md

-## Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+## What do you call a dad that has fallen through the ice?
+A Popsicle.